Downtown (film): Reception

 The film received mostly negative reviews.
 Hal Hinson of The Washington Post called the film racist for picturing "the inner city as an all-black criminal hell-town where the men who walk the streets are much less human than the people in the all-white suburbs."
 David Nusair of Reel Films called it "[r]elentlessly bland and hopelessly unfunny."

+On 13 January 1990, Washington Post called it "just a B-grade movie, aimed at the lowest common entertainment denominator".

+On 16 January 1990, Chicago Tribune wrote "lurches crudely and disruptively between sitcom flippancy, sickening violence, cartoonish physical comedy and oozing sentimentality."